Most Popular

 Submit Application via Express Entry

-Create an account on the official IRCC Express Entry portal and submit your online profile.
-Enter your personal information, education, language ability, and work experience.
-Your profile will be assigned a Comprehensive Ranking System (CRS) score.
+Create an account on the IRCC Express Entry portal and submit your online profile.
+Enter your personal details, education, language scores, and work experience.
+Your profile is assigned a Comprehensive Ranking System (CRS) score.

 04